 I almost get angry when I realize most of the people are just blindly adding that script to their websites.
 I vented to my girlfriend and said that this could be a good start to attack the Big Brother that is Google.
 It’s been my dream for years to beat Google Search, but I also know I should start with something more niche.

-I remember Pieter Levels predicting in the WIP Telegram group that Simple Analytics would blow up due to the interest in internet privacy.
+I remember Pieter Levels predicting that Simple Analytics would blow up due to the interest in internet privacy.
 Is this what you expected when you started it?

 It’s also funny to notice it’s more of a numbers game than a goal.
 I think that never ends, but my first biggest goal will be $70,000 ARR (resulting in €2,500 a month after taxes).
 It’s the amount where I can comfortably live my life without worrying about the next freelance gig.